Skip to content

 Edges

-If nodes are the “things” of your graph, edges describe “relationships” between things.
-They are the verbs that connect your nouns.
-Edges connect entity nodes to each other, to value nodes, and can even connect value nodes to each other.
+If nodes denote “things” in your graph, edges describe the relationships between those things.
+They correspond to the verbs that connect your nouns.
+Edges can connect entity nodes to each other, as well as to value nodes.
+They can even connect value nodes to one another.

 Edges Between Entity Nodes

-You can add an edge between two entity nodes by adding a relation to the graph.
+To add an edge between two entity nodes, you need to add a relation to your graph.

 def employs = {